 Walking Wednesdays is a series of free, local walking tours around Santa Barbara during the Spring and Summer months.
 COAST organizes these walks to promote safe, fun and educational walking in Santa Barbara, as part of our Santa Barbara Walks initiative.

-COAST thanks our sponsors for enabling us to continue our popular Walking Wednesdays program for our fifth year in 2015!
+COAST thanks our docents and sponsors for enabling us to continue our popular Walking Wednesdays program for our sixth year in 2016!

 All walks start at 5:30pm and end at 7pm.

 March 30th – Green builder Dennis Allen led a tour titled “Diversity and Change on Haley Street.”
 We visited The Mill winery, Bici Centro, and Jeff Shelton’s colorful buildings.
 People loved it!